 Each Rotary student of the month is eligible to be selected as Rotary student of the year.
-The Quincy Rotary club will select several of the Rotary students of the month and then interview the students that are selected.
-The Quincy Rotary club will then select a student to become the Rotary student of the year, and that student will be awarded a scholarship.
+The Quincy Rotary Club will interview the Rotary students of the month and select a student to become the Rotary student of the year.
+That student will be awarded a scholarship.
 The Quincy Rotary club has the right to select two students to be awarded Rotary Student of the Year, and both will be awarded a scholarship.